-To ‘earn’ a Google Analytics Individual Qualification, one has to pass the GAIQ exam.
-Since I passed the Google Analytics Individual qualification in September 2014, one common question that I have been asked multiple times is how to prepare for the exam?
+To ‘earn’ a Google Analytics Individual Qualification, one has to pass the online GAIQ exam.
+Since I passed the Google Analytics Individual qualification in back September 2014, one common question that I have been asked multiple times is how to prepare for the exam?

 There are numerous posts out there describing the ‘3/4/5 easy steps to pass the GAIQ’.
 Some of them even describe how you can pass the exam with 2 hours of study.
 Most of these posts provide outdated information or may not be feasible for someone new to GA.
 So, how do you actually prepare for the GAIQ exam?

 How to Prepare and Take the Google Analytics Individual Qualification Exam?

 Here is a list of things you should do to prepare for GAIQ.

 1. Know the basic stats about the exam

 - Passing score – 80% (56 questions)